How to Get Slush Stains Out of Clothes

 I suspect you actually could have encrustation, a water-insoluble build up that forms when water soluble minerals naturally present in water react with carbonates.
 This happens in other situations, too, and a good way to remove this is to use undiluted white vinegar (3%) to dissolve the crust, but you have to soak the fabric for it to work well.
 Don’t dilute the vinegar—at 3% it’s already very weak so it needs to be full strength if it is going to dissolve any encrustation.

 Soak the clothes for 30 minutes, then rinse thoroughly.
-Finally, machine wash using a good detergent and Clorox 2® For Colors Stain Remover and Laundry Additive.
+Finally, machine wash using a good detergent and Clorox 2® for Colors Stain Remover and Laundry Additive.
 Air dry and check your progress—hopefully this will do the trick.